Vanderson7593/spring-boot-human-resources-management/README.md

-# This is a human resources project made with java and spring boot frammework
+# This is a simple human resources project made with java and spring boot framework

-## Project made with intuit to learn java spring boot frammework
+## Project made with intuit to learn java spring boot framework

 ## Running the java app